Available as a package or for individual purchase

-Meaningful Math, a derivative of IMP, is one of three comprehensive high-school mathematics curricula identified as “Exemplary” by the U.S. Department of Education for providing convincing evidence of its effectiveness in multiple schools with diverse populations.
+Interactive Mathematics Program® is one of three comprehensive high-school mathematics curricula identified as “Exemplary” by the U.S. Department of Education for providing convincing evidence of its effectiveness in multiple schools with diverse populations.

 Meaningful Math has demonstrated impressive student achievement and engagement with a problem-centered approach.
 Students across different ability levels showed superior performance results using a variety of measures.

-Meaningful Math is technology-enhanced.
+Meaningful Math is Technology-Enhanced

 The Meaningful Math curriculum incorporates graphing calculators as an integral part of the development of mathematical ideas.
 The calculators enable students to see mathematics and problem solving in a different way and allow them to focus on ideas.